tobega/tailspin-v0/TailspinReference.md

 Usages from within the original module will still use the original definition.
 Any dependency provision in shadowing is only used by the shadowing code.

+Modifications to an imported library (by `modified`), however, will replace those symbols also internally in the module.

 Each provided module that is not inherited may need its own [module provision](#module-provision) statement for the modules it needs.

 If no provided modules are needed for a module that is included from a file, the word `stand-alone` is written instead of a module provision.